Picture perfect Dunmore Gardens hosts charity open day

 Andy has just undergone a hip replacement and says he can now work unhindered in the gardens.

-“I get help from Jason Toland.
-He’s on a gap year from university and passes the time with me in the garden.
+“I get help from a young man whose on a gap year from university and passes the time with me in the garden.

 “He’s a great worker.
-He knows what to do without telling him.
-A real Carrigans man,” enthuses Andy.
+He knows what to do without telling him.” enthuses Andy.
 “I used to work with his grandfather years ago,” he adds.

 Andy took up the mantle of tending to Dunmore Gardens in 1968 when his father, Sam, died suddenly.
 His father had been working at Dunmore since Andy was born in 1940.